lightningfastcomputing/ThorFork-Mining-Game/README.md

 Circle back on world queue: better implementation possible

 # Past Tasks

+Update bounding boxes and physics to allow rectangular player figures

+When physics are improved, replace bounding boxes with SDL_RECTs to take advantage of the library's utilities

 Add a queue to the world class that sequences actions done to it (cascading explosions, falling rocks, etc)